Physician burnout: Role of technology

+Administrative workload

 One major contributor to physician burnout is the excessive administrative workload.
 Physicians are required to dedicate a significant portion of their time to non-clinical tasks, reducing the time they can spend with patients.
 On average, U.S. physicians spend 2.6 hours per week meeting external quality measures—time that could instead be used to see nine additional patients.
 Additionally, for every hour spent face-to-face with patients, physicians spend two more hours on clerical tasks such as documentation, billing, and compliance reporting.
 This administrative burden is a key stressor in the medical field, leading to emotional exhaustion and reduced job satisfaction.
 A study of 200 medical and auxiliary staff found a significant positive correlation (r = .495) between burnout and administrative workload, highlighting how these tasks contribute directly to physician stress and dissatisfaction.